 - Naltrexone is an alternative to acamprosate but it is usually only prescribed by specialists.

-- Nalmefene is a newer treatment available as an option for reducing alcohol consumption in people with alcohol dependence:
+- Nalmefene is a newer treatment available as an option for reducing alcohol consumption in people with alcohol dependence or alcohol addiction:

 - It is considered for those who have an alcohol consumption of more than 60 g per day for men and more than 40 g per day for women (8 g of alcohol is equal to one standard unit of alcohol), without physical withdrawal symptoms and who do not require immediate detoxification.